Buffy Saki, Pithecia albicans

 The buffy saki (Pithecia albicans), also known as the white-footed saki, is one of the least-studied neotropical primates.
 Endemic to western Brazil, south of the Amazon, buffy sakis were once thought to be restricted to a relatively small area in Brazil between the lower Rio Purus and Rio Tefe south of Rio Solimoes-Amazonas.
 However, additional primate surveys have shown that they extend to the east bank of the lower Rio Jurua, Amazonas (Rio Yurua).
 They also occur along Rio Bauana, a tributary of the Tefe River.

-All Pithecia species prefer mature forests that includes white-water flooded forest (forest-varzea), black-water flooded forest (igapo), palm swamp, and terra firma forest.
+All Pithecia species prefer mature forests that include white-water flooded forest (forest-varzea), black-water flooded forest (igapo), palm swamp, and terra firma forest.
 Although they can be found in disturbed habitats, fragmented forests, and secondary forests, they choose to inhabit mature forests due to higher densities of seeds and tree species.
 Like other sakis, buffy sakis live in subtropical and tropical moist lowland forests.

 Size, Weight, and Lifespan

-The head-to-body length of an adult male buffy saki is 15–18 in (40.4–56 cm).
-Female head-to-body length is 14–21 in (36.5–54 cm).
-Adults weigh, on average, about 5 lbs (2.3kg), with males weighing up to 6.6 lbs (3 kg).
+The head-to-body length of an adult male buffy saki is 15–18 inches (40.4–56 cm).
+Female head-to-body length is 14–21 inches (36.5–54 cm).
+Adults weigh, on average, about 5 pounds (2.3kg), with males weighing up to 6.6 pounds (3 kg).

 Not much is known about the lifespan of buffy sakis; however, similar saki species have been known to live to about 15 years in the wild.
 Some sakis in captivity have lived to be 36 years old.